cloudbozcom/cloudbozcom/README.md

 ### Hi there 👋
-Welcome to my profile, use CloudBoz to manage your servers and applications.
+Welcome to our profile.
+Use CloudBoz to manage your servers and applications.

 ### Follow us
 - Facebook: https://bit.ly/cloudboz-facebook